 So most of the muscle rebuilding actually happens at the refeeding stage, when growth hormone levels are still high, and you’ve just eaten, so your body has all the insulin, glucose, and amino acids to help rebuild muscle mass.

+To build muscle, do your workout just before breaking your fast, and eat within 30 mins to 2 hours after for muscle gain.
 If you want to know more about how dry fasting can make you fitter and younger faster, check out my new video course, 25 Again!
-The Dry Fasting Lifestyle For A Younger, Slimmer You.
-See you there!
+The Dry Fasting Lifestyle For A Younger, Slimmer You!

 ***Disclaimer: I am not a doctor/ physician, and although I have a bachelor’s degree in Biomedical Science, I cannot and do not hold myself to be a medical professional (“Medical Provider”).
 This article does not contain medical /health advice.
 The medical/ health information here is for general and educational purposes only.
 It is my opinion, based on my research and personal experience, and not a substitute for professional advice by your health care provider.
 Please consult with a professional before acting on the information here, and do not disregard medical advice or delay seeking medical attention because of anything you read in this article.
 THE USE OR RELIANCE OF ANY OF THE INFORMATION ON THIS WEBSITE IS SOLELY AT YOUR OWN RISK.***